Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Main results

-\bex \eex Thus, \bex \eex for some $\alpha=\alpha(r_1)>0$, provided $\kappa\thicksim\mu^{r_1}$, for any $r_1\in(\frac{3}{2},5)$.
+\bex \eex Thus, \bex \eex for some $\alpha=\alpha(r_1)>0$, provided that $\kappa\thicksim\mu^{r_1}$, for any $r_1\in(\frac{3}{2},5)$.
 In this case, the initial mass (i.e., $C_0$) could be large if $\mu$ are sufficiently large.
-In fact, for initial-boundary-value problems or periodic problems of compressible Naiver-Stokes equations with vacuum in one dimension, or in two dimensions for isentropic flow, or in higher dimensions with symmetric initial data, the existence of global large regular solutions has been obtained, please refer to \cite{Ding-Wen-Zhu, Ding-Wen-Yao-Zhu, Wen-Zhu, Wen-Zhu 3, Jiu-Wang-Xin}. \end{remark}
+In fact, for isentropic flow (no temperature equation), there have been some works on the global large regular solutions with vacuum for the initial-boundary-value problem in one dimension and in high dimensions (symmetric initial data), Cauchy problem and periodic problem in two dimensions \cite{Ding-Wen-Zhu, Ding-Wen-Yao-Zhu, Jiu-Wang-XinJDE, Jiu-Wang-Xin}.
+For the full system, please refer to our previous works \cite{Wen-Zhu, Wen-Zhu 3} for the initial-boundary-value problem in one dimension and in high dimensions (symmetric initial data). \end{remark}

+\begin{remark} For the coefficient of heat conduction $\kappa=0$, two important works by Xin et al. \cite{Xin, Xin-Yan} indicate that there are no global smooth (classical) solutions to (\ref{full N-S+1}) with initial density of nontrivial compactly support or with initial density satisfying and $\rho_0$ is not identically equal to zero on $V$, where $U$ is a bounded and connected open set. \end{remark}

+\begin{remark} For $\kappa>0$, with small initial mass, one can not expect generally that the global solutions as in Theorems \ref{3d-th:1.1} and \ref{3d-th1.3} are highly decreasing at infinity (in space) due to \cite{Rozanova} even if they are initially, or that the entropy $S$ has better regularity due to \cite{Tan-Wang}. \end{remark}

+\begin{remark} We would like to mention the Ref. \cite{cho-jin} which shows that there is no global strong solution in $\mathbb{R}^3$ if the initial density is of nontrivial compactly support.
+While the authors in \cite{cho-jin} essentially impose on the strong solution an assumption for the entropy function $S$ (i.e., $S=S(x,t)<\infty$ for all $(x,t)\in\mathbb{R}^3\times[0,T]$) in order that the temperature function vanishes in the vacuum region.
+Thus here we find a global strong solution in a bigger space than that in \cite{cho-jin}.
+As a byproduct, when the initial mass is small in some sense, our result shows that the entropy function $S$ of the strong solution is not always less than infinity in $\mathbb{R}^3\times[0,T]$ even if it is initially. \end{remark}